-Professors: M. Boehke, K. Evans Associate Professor: T. Moore, R. Walter Assistant Professor: M. Gildein Lecturer: D. McEntire
+Professors: M. Boehke, K. Evans Associate Professor: T. Moore

+Assistant Professor: L. Criss, M. Gildein

+Lecturer: D. McEntire

 The department offers a Bachelor of Science in Health and Human Performance with three majors: Athletic Conditioning and Coaching, Exercise Science, and Wellness Management.
-A Bachelor of Arts in Health and Physical Education (PreK-Adult) is available for students who wish to pursue teaching as a career.
+A Bachelor of Arts in Education, with a major in Health and Physical Education (PreK-Adult) is available for students who wish to pursue teaching as a career.